s3bc40/msig-ui/README.md

 - E2E tests require manual cache management when switching environments.
 - For local contract deployment, see the instructions below.
 - Ensure `.cache-synpress` is built for the environment you are using (devcontainer vs local).
 Else you may face issues with Synpress not finding MetaMask extension.
 Please refresh the cache by running `pnpm exec synpress --force` again if you switch environments.
+- Sometimes some `next-server` and `anvil` processes may remain running in the background.
+Please kill them if you face weird issues.

 ## Deploying Safe Contracts Locally with `safe-smart-account`